 The EBRD assists companies that have difficulty in securing financing: as such, it complements the efforts of other lenders.
 While its structure is unlike that of a commercial bank, the EBRD has a similar approach to dealing with projects.
 A project has to be commercially viable to be considered.
 The EBRD prices its products on a commercial basis.
 It does not issue guarantees for export credits or provide retail banking services.
-With its AAA credit rating, the Bank is able to raise funds at the finest rates from international capital markets.
+With its AAA credit rating, we are able to raise funds at the finest rates from international capital markets.

-Why does the Bank prepare country strategies?
+Why does the EBRD prepare country strategies?

 Each country is at a different stage in its transition towards establishing a market economy.
-Local conditions determine how the Bank can operate, shape its strategy and in some cases lead it to devise innovative ways of providing financing and reducing risk.
+Local conditions determine how the EBRD can operate, shape its strategy and in some cases lead it to devise innovative ways of providing financing and reducing risk.
 The EBRD prepares detailed strategies for each of its countries of operations, adapting its financial tools and working methods to the opportunities and needs of each country and project.
 The level and pattern of demand for EBRD financing vary depending on the country’s stage of transition and its attractiveness to private sector investors.

 What range of products and services are procured by EBRD or its clients?